 What’s the Irish connection with rosary beads?

-Rosary beads have a long history in Ireland, pre-dating even the Walsh family!
+Rosary beads have a long history in Ireland.
+They even pre-date the Walsh family!
 I’m very interested in the history of these things, given we’re continuing the tradition today.
 The rosary was widely said by medieval monks.
 The first Irish rosary beads were made by monks from monasteries in Cashel, Clonmacnoise and Glendalough.
 The monks used the horns of animals to fashion beautiful beads that would last.
 This quality, the beauty and strength of the beads, created a huge demand in medieval Europe.
 Quality, strength and beauty, are the most important things to us when we design and craft Connemara Marble rosary pieces today.

 It sounds like you have a great interest in your job!

 I love my job!
 I know the team at The Irish Store also appreciates how rewarding it is to deliver quality Irish jewelry to people who are passionate about Ireland.
 For me, the most satisfying thing about our business is seeing the marble in the ground and then watching what it becomes.
 In our workshops, we transform it, almost by magic, into the most beautiful jewelry.
-As I walk through the workshop here, I see pieces that are absolutely one of a kind.
-That’s nature’s gift to us.
-I get deep satisfaction from seeing a beautiful piece of nature come to life, crafted into something that will be worn around the world.
-I think it’s magic.

 Why did you choose to sell your jewelry on The Irish Store?